bmartin5263/Tetris/README.md

 $ python3 main.py <starting_speed_level>
 ```

-__It is recommended to run Tetris in a Terminal using 15pt Andale Mono a similarly spaced font to ensure proper spacing
+__It is recommended to run Tetris in a Terminal using 15pt Andale Mono or a similarly spaced font to ensure proper spacing
 between blocks.__

 The Tetris repository includes the following python modules: